syncfusion-content/javascript-docs/js/PivotChart/Title.md

 ## Title Alignment

-By using the [`title.textAlignment`](/api/js/ejchart#members:title-textalignment) property, you can align the PivotChart controls title text to center, far or near.
+By using the [`title.textAlignment`](/api/js/ejchart#members:title-textalignment) property, you can align the pivot chart controls title text to center, far or near.

 {% highlight javascript %}